hairypoppins/lightdesk/README.md

 ## Disclaimer

-Lightdesk was initially developed to help with lighting setups in my own personal projects, where adjusting a large number of lights was proving a tedium of clicking back and forth between views and property panels.
-It is provided as-is and without restriction for use under GNU GPL.
-Feel free to use, distribute, fork, modify, or extend this in any manner that you wish.
+Lightdesk was initially developed to help with lighting setups in my own personal projects, where adjusting a large number of lights was proving a tedium of clicking back and forth between view window, outliner, and property panel.
+This add-on is provided as-is and free for use under GNU GPL.
 I am not a professional developer and make no claims for the quality of the design or implementation, nor its robustness, safety, performance, usefulness, or indeed any other characteristic.
-It might make you 0.2% more sexy... although this may prove difficult to verify.

-I do not currently intend any further development or to provide ongoing support.
-Kindly report any issues here and, if it's a serious defect and a fix appears to be within my reach, I will address it as soon as I can.
-Thanks in advance for your feedback, and I hope that Lightdesk proves of some small help to you in your creative endeavours.
+Although I do not intend any further development or to provide ongoing support, kindly report any issues here and I will address them as best I can.
+Thanks in advance for your feedback, and I hope that Lightdesk might prove of some small help to you in your creative endeavours.